 - The division of profits and losses

 It may also address other issues like ownership and transfer of partnership interests, dispute resolution mechanisms, and provisions for dissolution and termination of the partnership.

 A partnership agreement protects the interests of all partners and helps prevent misunderstandings and conflicts.

 In addition to the factors mentioned above, the board should consider including a nondisclosure agreement (NDA) as part of the partnership agreement.
 An NDA is a legal agreement that protects confidential and proprietary information from being disclosed to third parties.

 How to Write a Partnership Agreement

-Writing a partnership agreement is a crucial step in starting your business relationship.
-Use the following steps to guide the process:
+Writing a general partnership agreement is essential when two or more parties decide to form a business partnership.
+Use the following steps to draft a partnership agreement:

 1. Outline Partnership Purpose

-Outline the purpose of your partnership, including any specific goals or objectives.
-This section should include what the primary business of the partnership is, what type of business entity is being formed (LLC), who is eligible to become a partner, and how many partners there will be.
+Outline the purpose of your partnership, including any specific goals or objectives, which will guide the partners in their decision-making and help ensure the partnership’s success.
+This section should include what the primary business of the partnership is, what type of business entity is being formed, who is eligible to become a partner, and how many partners there will be.